mothur/mothur.github.io/_wiki/parsimony.md

 implementations concerns how the significance is assessed.
 We test the significance by generating a large number (e.g. 1,000) of random-joining trees and score each tree to generate the distribution.
-The UniFrac web site\'s implementation uses the input tree topology and randomizes the labels on the leaves of the tree a large number of times and scores each tree to generate the distribution.
+The UniFrac web site's implementation uses the input tree topology and randomizes the labels on the leaves of the tree a large number of times and scores each tree to generate the distribution.
 The difference in p-values is next to nothing; however, the random joining trees were in the original